Intrinsic Universal Measurements of Non-linear Embeddings: -Discrepancy of an embedding

-\section{$\alpha$-discrepancy of an embedding}
+\section{$\alpha$-Discrepancy of an embedding}

 How to measure the amount of \emph{imposed information}, or \emph{complexity}, of a mapping $f:\,\calY\to\calX$ between two manifolds $\calY$ and $\calX$, in such a way that is independent to the observations?
-This is a fundamental problem in information science and learning.
-For example, the central problem in dimensionality reduction is to find such a ``good'' mapping $f$, that not only fits well the observations but is also somehow simple.
-In this case, $f$ is from a latent space $\calY^{d}$, which is usually a low dimensional Euclidean space\footnote{A manifold $\mathcal{M}$ of dimension $d$ is denoted by $\mathcal{M}^d$, where the superscript can be omitted.}, to a data manifold $\calX^{D}$ ($d\ll{D}$), which is usually a high dimensional space.
-As an example, the ``index mapping'' ${i}\to\bm{x}_i$ is not usually considered as ``good'' for dimensionality reduction, because all information of $\bm{x}_i$ is carried by the highly curved $f$ rather than by the corresponding embedding points.
+Taking dimensionality reduction as an example, the central problem is to find such a ``good'' mapping $f$, which not only fits well the observations but also is somehow simple in the sense that it is less curved.
+In this case, $f$ is from a latent space $\calY^{d}$ that is usually a low dimensional Euclidean space\footnote{In this paper, a $d$-dimensional real manifold is denoted by $\mathcal{M}^d$, or simply $\calM$ where the superscript (dimensionality) is omitted.}, to an observable space $\calX$, which often has a high dimensionality.
+For example, the index mapping ${i}\to\bm{x}_i$ is usually considered as ``not good'' for dimensionality reduction, because only the information regarding the order of the samples (if such information exists) is preserved in the embedding, and all other observed information is lost through the highly curved $f$.

-\subsection{$\alpha$-discrepancy}
+\subsection{$\alpha$-Discrepancy}

-In this section, we will define such an intrinsic loss and discuss its properties.
-For the convenience of analysis, we made the following assumptions: \begin{description} \item[\ding{182}] The latent space $\calY$ is a smooth manifold endowed with a positive similarity $s_{\bm{y}_0}(\bm{y})$: $\calY^2\to\Re^{+}$, where $\bm{y}_0$ is a reference point and $\forall{\bm{y}_0}$, $\int s_{\bm{y}_0}(\bm{y}) \dy < \infty$.
-This measure is usually isotropic and in simple closed form.
+We define such an intrinsic loss of information and discuss its properties.
+For the convenience of analysis, we make the following assumptions: \begin{description} \item[Assumption \ding{182}] $\calX$ is equipped with a Riemannian metric $M(\bm{x})$, \ie a covariant symmetric tensor that is positive definite and varies soothingly \wrt $\bm{x}\in\calX$.

-\item[\ding{183}] $\calX$ is equipped with a Riemannian metric\footnote{Informally, a Riemannian metric~\cite{jost11} is an inner product varying from point to point and the geometry is not ``uniform'' on such curved spaces.} $M(\bm{x})$;